fajieyuan/WSDM2019-nextitnet/README.md

 }

-1 )you can run nextitnet_topk.py (python nextitnet_topk.py or nextitnet_topk.py (slower for evaluation)) directly, which includes training and testing
+1 )you can run nextitnet_topk.py (python nextitnet_topk.py or nextitnet_topk.py (slower at the evaluation stage because we output full softmax)) directly, which includes training and testing

 2 )you can also run nextitrec_generate.py, which is only for predicting/generating.
 But you need make sure whether your model variables have been saved when you run nextitrec.py.